JaneWetherholt/GameOfLife/src/README.md

 but this is the minimum viable product I was working towards.

 Installation and running should be fairly straightforward.
-All this application requires is cloning the code from the repository, building the project, and running the application.
+All this application requires is cloning the code from the repository, opening a console terminal, navigating into the project's directory and into the `src/main/java` folder.
+Once there, run the command `java GameOfLife.java ` and the application will run.
 No other dependencies should need to be added.
 Once the application is running, the user should simply follow the console prompts.